adrianmoya/es-docs.behat.org/en/cookbook/behat_and_mink.rst

 .. image:: /images/mink-wikipedia-2.5-scenarios.png
    :align: center

-It's because you indeed doesn't have ``Then I wait for the suggestion box to appear`` step.
-But don't worry, Behat already provided the regex and function snippets for use and Mink makes new steps writing a breathe:
+That's because you haven't defined the ``Then I wait for the suggestion box to appear`` step yet.
+But don't worry, Behat already suggested the regex and function snippets that you can use and Mink makes writing new steps easy:

 .. code-block:: php